Violacordis/urlShortener/README.md

 - Authentication and Authorization

   - User Signup: Allows users to create an account.
   - Email Verification: Sends a token via email for email verification.
 User email must be verified before logging in.
+The token expires in 10mins.
   - Resend token: Resends token via email for email verification on user's request if the previous token sent is already invalid.
   - User Login: Enables users to log into their accounts.
   - Forgot Password: Provides a mechanism to reset a forgotten password.